Ōga Station

+Ōga Station (大神駅, Ōga-eki) is a passenger railway station located in the town of Hiji, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 103.3 km from the starting point of the line at Kokura.

 Layout

 The station consists of an island platform serving two tracks at grade.
 The station building is a modern concrete structure which houses an enclosed waiting room and a staffed ticket window.
 Access to the island platform is by means of a level crossing with steps at both ends.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.